Net-Zero Hero: Lucas Brown

 What inspired you to take action?

 I like to spend a lot of time outdoors and am always annoyed by finding trash outside.
-I noticed that my school also produces a lot of trash and it bothers me that it is not easier to recycle.
-Also, I want a nice campus with happy, healthy, non-grumpy people and this seemed like a nice way to contribute to that goal.
-My junior year, my class went on a trip to Heifer Ranch in Arkansas where they grow most of their own food.
-They also have replica housing of third world living conditions, including one that is a replica of a house in Appalachia.
+I noticed that my school also produces a lot of trash, and it bothers me that it is not easier to recycle.
+Also, I want a nice campus with happy, healthy, non-grumpy people, and this seemed like a nice way to contribute to that goal.
+My junior year, my class went on a trip to Heifer Ranch in Arkansas, where they grow most of their own food.
+They also have replica housing of sub-standard living conditions, including one that is a replica of a house in Appalachia.
 Seeing that house made me upset and really inspired me to take on food waste, and waste in general, as a senior year project.

 How did you do it?